 Than that you should remember and be sad.

-It is interesting to note that the use of the word ‘remember’, while acting as a quick key to the heart of the poem and making it easy to try and keep it in mind, actually loses strength upon repetition.
+It is interesting to note the use of the word ‘remember’ here.
+While acting as a quick key to the heart of the poem and making it easy to try and keep it in mind, the word loses strength upon repetition.
 It is as though the speaker is fading away with every reiteration of the word ‘remember’, and thus by the middle part of the poem, the word ‘remember’ doesn’t have the same punch of meaning as it had in the beginning.
 This can be taken as the narrator losing her will to force her lover to remember her, by hook or by crook.

-Lovers of Christina Rossetti’s ‘Remember’ should also seek out poems that deal with similar subject matter.
-One of these is ‘How do I love Thee,’ also known as ‘Sonnet 43‘ by Elizabeth Barrett Browning.
-Her ‘Sonnet 14‘ is another related poem that also deals with relationships, love, and loss.
+Lovers of Christina Rossetti’s ‘Remember’ should also seek out poems that deal with a similar subject matter.
+One of these is ‘How do I love Thee’, also known as ‘Sonnet 43’ by Elizabeth Barrett Browning.
+Her ‘Sonnet 14’ is another related poem that also deals with relationships, love, and loss.
 Other poems of interest might be ‘I Do Not Love You’ by Pablo Neruda and ‘Why do I love you, Sir’ by Emily Dickinson.
-Make sure to also check out our list of the Great Love Poems Ever Written and Ten Famous Short Love Poems.
+Make sure to also check out the list of the Great Love Poems Ever Written and 10 Famous Short Love Poems.